junjun987/MYBLOG/content/post/1.rare disease/index.md

 # **What I did**

--   Supported work for DCE questionnaire design, such as finding some literature to support our study, calculating some key numbers we used in the questionnaire, and checking the validity, etc.
+-   Supported work for DCE questionnaire design, such as finding some literature to support the study, calculating some key numbers used in the questionnaire, and checking the validity

 -   Conducted the pilot study, revised the questionnaire, and made the final version of the questionnaire